Skip to footer content

 $vbLabelText $csharpLabel

 The Range class provides collection-like access to multiple cells simultaneously.
-LINQ compatibility means developers can filter, transform, and aggregate Excel data using familiar C# patterns.
-The built-in aggregation methods, such as Sum() and Max(), operate directly on cell ranges without loading all data into memory first.
+LINQ compatibility means you can filter, transform, and aggregate Excel data using familiar C# patterns without converting to intermediate collections first.
+The built-in aggregation methods such as Sum() and Max() operate directly on cell ranges.
+For more details on reading workbook data, see the IronXL read Excel file guide.

 Output